mjm1175/CS4523_LinkedIncognito/README.txt

 no feedback when enter wrong password download button for coverletter and cv some kind of error with the skills entry on experience form

+try to print job.owner
+add back when job creation is up

+do passwords have to match rn
+its not giving error if invalid password

+move image from resume to usera(acct)

+try sending user in as object for both

+could add resume info to profile